• Skip to primary navigation

 • ×

-Tofu Sisig is a Filipino dish made of fried tofu, chopped chili peppers, and mushrooms!
-This dish is vegan and a bit on the spicy side with all the delicious flavors you will love!
+Tofu Sisig is a tasty Filipino dish that’s made with fried tofu, chopped chili peppers, and mushrooms.
+It’s vegan and has a nice spicy kick, packed with flavors you’re sure to enjoy!

 tofu sisig in a wooden bowl wit red chili and leeks